cyberark/pas-orchestrator/README.md

 ## Idempotence
-Every stage in the roles contains validation and can be run multiple time without error .
+ Every stage in the roles contains validation and can be run multiple times without error.

 ## License